Lakshmi2411/Weather-SQL/README.md

 (30, 30, '2024-02-29 12:00:00', 14.0, 83, 0.3, 2.5, 'Rainy');

 -- 1. List all locations stored in the Locations table.

 SELECT location_name FROM Locations;

--- 2. Retrieve the temperature and humidity for a specific location at a particular timestamp.
+-- 2. Retrieve the temperature and humidity for a specific location at a particular timestamp.<br>
 SELECT temperature, humidity
 FROM Weather_Data
 WHERE location_id = 25
 AND timestamp = '2024-02-29 12:00:00';

 -- 3. Display the total count of weather data entries for each location.

 SELECT location_id, COUNT(*) AS entry_count
 FROM Weather_Data
 GROUP BY location_id;

 -- 4. Find the average temperature for all locations.

 SELECT AVG(temperature) AS avg_temperature
 FROM Weather_Data;

 -- 5. List all locations with their respective latitude and longitude.

 SELECT location_name, latitude, longitude
 FROM Locations;

 -- 6. Calculate the highest recorded temperature for each location.

 SELECT location_id, MAX(temperature) AS max_temperature
 FROM Weather_Data
 GROUP BY location_id;

 -- 7. Display the weather conditions for a specific location and timestamp.

 SELECT weather_condition
 FROM Weather_Data
 WHERE location_id = <location_id>
 AND timestamp = '<timestamp>';

 -- 8. Find the locations with the lowest humidity levels.

 SELECT location_id, MIN(humidity) AS min_humidity
 FROM Weather_Data
 GROUP BY location_id;

 -- 9. List the timestamps for which weather data is available.

 SELECT DISTINCT timestamp
 FROM Weather_Data;

 -- 10. Identify locations with temperatures above 25 degrees Celsius.

 SELECT location_id
 FROM Weather_Data
 WHERE temperature > 25;

 -- 11. Rank locations based on the highest wind speed recorded.

 SELECT location_id, wind_speed,
 RANK() OVER (ORDER BY wind_speed DESC) AS wind_speed_rank FROM Weather_Data;

 -- 12. Determine the average humidity for each month across all locations.

 SELECT EXTRACT(MONTH FROM timestamp) AS month, AVG(humidity) AS avg_humidity
 FROM Weather_Data
 GROUP BY EXTRACT(MONTH FROM timestamp);

 -- 13. List locations with precipitation greater than 5mm.

 SELECT location_id
 FROM Weather_Data
 WHERE precipitation > 5;

 -- 14. Find the timestamp with the highest recorded temperature across all locations.

 SELECT timestamp
 FROM Weather_Data
 WHERE temperature = (SELECT MAX(temperature) FROM Weather_Data);

 -- 15. Calculate the total precipitation for each location in the last 7 days.

 SELECT location_id, SUM(precipitation) AS total_precipitation
 FROM Weather_Data
 WHERE timestamp >= CURRENT_DATE - INTERVAL '7 days'
 GROUP BY location_id;

 -- OR Solution for MYSQL

 SELECT location_id, SUM(precipitation) AS total_precipitation
 FROM Weather_Data
 WHERE timestamp >= CURRENT_DATE - INTERVAL 7 DAY
 GROUP BY location_id;

 -- 16. Identify locations where the temperature is higher than the average temperature across all locations.

 SELECT location_id
 FROM Weather_Data
 WHERE temperature > (SELECT AVG(temperature) FROM Weather_Data);

 -- 17. Display the top 5 locations with the highest humidity levels.

 SELECT location_id, humidity
 FROM Weather_Data
 ORDER BY humidity DESC
 LIMIT 5;

 -- 18. Rank locations based on the number of weather data entries.

 SELECT location_id, COUNT(*) AS entry_count,
 RANK() OVER (ORDER BY COUNT(*) DESC) AS entry_rank FROM Weather_Data
 GROUP BY location_id;

 -- 19. Find the locations with the most frequent occurrences of rainy weather conditions.

 SELECT location_id
 FROM Weather_Data
 WHERE weather_condition = 'Rainy'